reticulatedpines/magiclantern_simplified/contrib/qemu/HACKING.rst

 Offset    Exception name                What happened
 ========  ============================  ===========================================================
-0x00      Reset                         Execution starts here at power on (see `Initial firmware analysis`_) 0x04      Undefined instruction         Attempted to execute an invalid instruction 0x0C      Prefetch Abort                Attempted to read an instruction from non-executable memory 0x10      Data Abort                    Attempted to read data from a privileged memory region **0x18**  **Interrupt Request (IRQ)**   Hardware wants to make the CPU aware of something
+0x00      Reset                         Execution starts here at power on (see `Initial firmware analysis`_) 0x04      Undefined Instruction         Attempted to execute an invalid instruction 0x0C      Prefetch Abort                Attempted to read an instruction from non-executable memory 0x10      Data Abort                    Attempted to read data from a privileged memory region **0x18**  **Interrupt Request (IRQ)**   Hardware wants to make the CPU aware of something